charliegdev/waffle/README.md

 I plan to use these technologies in future developments:

 1. [Cypress](https://www.cypress.io/) in integration testing.
 At this point, the application is big enough to have meaningful automated integration test, so I think it's a great idea to start writing tests alongside development, instead of waiting for the application to get much larger and introduce regression bugs without knowing.
-1. One of [Python Flask](http://flask.pocoo.org/) or [PHP Laravel](https://laravel.com/) is what I planned to use as the server technology.
-Right we I'm using JSON Server which is fine for storing, modifiying and retrieving tasks; however, to do anything substantial on the server side, I'll need a real server technology, and both Flask and Laravel are something I would like to try.
+1. One of [Python Flask](http://flask.pocoo.org/) or [PHP Laravel](https://laravel.com/) as the server technology.
+Right now I'm using JSON Server which is fine for storing, modifying and retrieving tasks; however, to do anything substantial on the server side, I'll need a real server technology, and both Flask and Laravel are something I would like to try.

 ## Build & Test